-The Helpful Hints on Self-Certifying Compliance with the U.S.-EU Safe Harbor Framework page in the Safe Harbor web site provide assistance.
+The Helpful Hints on Self-Certifying Compliance with the U.S.-EU Safe Harbor Framework page on the Safe Harbor web site provide assistance.

 The U.S.-EU Safe Harbor Framework Documents page is where a list of the 15 FAQs are found.
 These FAQs provide information to clarify requirements as well as spell out Certification requirements.

-The process of implementing and re-certifying compliance with Safe Harbor can be rewarding to a company in more ways than just providing a mechanism to process personally identifiable information from the EU to the US.
-Recertification:
+The process of implementing and re-certifying compliance with Safe Harbor can be rewarding to a company in more ways than just providing a mechanism to process personally identifiable information from the EU to the U.S. Recertification also:

 - Provides an opportunity to review the company’s privacy and security programs

 - Helps train employees on privacy requirements, especially those related to the EU Directive 95/46/EC

 - Educates senior management about the need for proper privacy protections and compliance with the EU Directive

 - Promotes gaining funding to support privacy programs